A guide to getting the right portions of the 5 food groups — whether you're male, female, a child, an older person or breastfeeding.

 Folate is a B-group vitamin that your body needs to grow and develop.
 Everyone needs folate, but it’s especially important for pregnant women.

-Also called dietary supplements or vitamin pills, food supplements may fill any nutritional gaps in your diet.
+Also called food supplements or vitamin pills, dietary supplements may fill any nutritional gaps in your diet.
 But most people don’t need them.

 Healthy eating over 60